 - [6] The subject is designated as a neighbourhood shopping centre (CM0203 Retail) and is part of the Douglas Square Shopping Centre located in the Shepard Industrial District of southeast Calgary.
-The property has a site area of 1.97 acres with two buildings totalling 15,646 square feet (SF) of assessable area.
-The Property Assessment Report indicates that the year of construction is 2008, but both parties agreed this is not correct and that the actual year of construction is 1997-98.
-The tenants consist of various commercial uses.
-The shopping centre consists of three separate titles (separate tax rolls) owned and operated by the same company.
-The Centre is anchored by a Sobey's supermarket that is located on the adjacent property. - [7] The subject is assessed using an income approach, applying the 2012 rates developed by the City for this assessment category, including a 7.25% capitalization rate and rental rates for each sub-category of retail use.
-The 2012 assessed value is \$5,010,000.
+The property has a site area of 8.93 acres with nine separate buildings totalling 89,077 square feet (SF) of assessable area constructed in 1997.
+The tenants consist of a bank, super market, three pad restaurants and some commercial retail units.
+The shopping centre is anchored by a Sobey's supermarket that is located on the subject property. - [7] The subject is assessed using an income approach, applying the 2012 rates developed by the City for this assessment category, including a 7.25% capitalization rate and rental rates for each sub-category of retail use.
+The 2012 assessed value is \$24,060,000.